The Ezrah Charitable Trust

 -

-Network Connections: Given the trustee's advisory role with One Acre Fund and the foundation's sector focus, organizations may need connections within the agricultural development or international poverty alleviation sectors to be considered.
+Network Connections: Given the trustee's advisory role with One Acre Fund and the foundation's sector focus, organisations may need connections within the agricultural development or international poverty alleviation sectors to be considered.

 References